RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ## Overview

 Another important use case in developing API's is to take an existing legacy SOAP service and wrap it with a new RESTful endpoint.
 This SOAP to REST transformation is implemented in the API service layer (Fuse).
-This lab will walk you through taking an existing SOAP contract (WSDL), converting it to Java POJO's and exposing it using Camel RESTdsl.
+This lab will walk you through taking an existing SOAP contract (WSDL), converting it to Java POJO's and exposing it using Camel REST DSL.

 ### Why Red Hat?